myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-01T11:47:03.175Z
+>
+> Cases like yours are not a problem at all, at least.
+Trolls that use large numbers of accounts and annoy people are the problem.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-01T01:31:58.882Z
 >
 > If you’re interested in astronomy, then this feed is what you need to subscribe